Ornithocheiromorpha: Skull and crests

 Most anhanguerids bore distinctive convex "keeled" crests on their snout and underside of their mandible, this was well developed in several genera such as Tropeognathus.
 The similar Anhanguera possessed jaws that were tapered in width, but expanded into a broad, spoon-shaped rosette at the tip.
 The jaws are distinguished from its relatives by several differences in the crest and teeth: unlike its close relatives Coloborhynchus and Ornithocheirus, the crest on the upper jaw of Anhanguera didn't begin at the tip of the snout, therefore, it was set farther back on the skull.

 Other anhanguerids like Cearadactylus had its first preparations with many serious mistakes: the front of the snout and the lower jaws were confused leading to a reconstruction in which the anterior part of the head was upside down.
 Some of the teeth were extensively restored and enlarged until the wider front of the jaws showed very large and robust teeth projecting outward.
 With this arrangement, the maxilla was kinked, and its interlocking teeth suggested that Cearadactylus had a piscivourous diet, allowing the animal to keep hold of slippery fish.
 Another smaller genus similar to Cearadactylus is Guidraco.
 Its holotype skull has a length of 38 cm, which makes it smaller than other genera.
 The skull is very elongated however, and a hollow profile is seen, but not very pointed, as the upper edge and the line of the jaw run nearly parallel over most of their length.

 Even though most ornithocheiromorphs didn't have a cranial crest like the closely related pteranodontids, there were some exceptions, this included Caulkicephalus and Ludodactylus.
 Caulkicephalus had a rounded snout, very similar to that of Ornithocheirus and Anhanguera, and therefore it is placed within either Anhangueridae or Ornithocheiridae, depending on the author.
 Caulkicephalus was also a large pterosaur, with wingspan estimates of around 5 m.

-Vertebrae
+Ornithocheiriform teeth were heterodont, and they have sufficient differences that individual teeth can be distinguished between whether they belonged to the rostral, medial, or the posterior portion of the tooth row.
+The rostral teeth had a subcircular cross-section and their crowns curved more lingually than distally.
+The medial teeth shared the curvature of the anterior teeth but were more elliptical in cross-section.
+The posterior teeth were oval in cross-section and curved more distally than lingually.